 Below is the recent coronavirus figures in Leuven, Belgium.
 The figures are retrieved from Sciensano.

-The newly confirmed figures show that the total number of coronavirus cases (i.e. the number of newly diagnosed cases) over the last 14 days is now 167, an increase of 15 from yesterday.
+The newly confirmed figures show that the total number of coronavirus cases (i.e. the number of newly diagnosed cases) over the last 14 days is now 229, a decrease of 1 from yesterday.

 Download the CoronAlert Belgium application